-Ultimately, it’s going to be up to you to decide what sound signature you like.
-But we recommend keeping in mind that not all Bluetooth speakers sound great outdoors.
-However, most popular Bluetooth speakers that are marketed toward an outdoor lifestyle have a sound signature that, at a minimum, works outdoors.
+Ultimately, it will be up to you to decide what sound signature you like.
+But we recommend that not all Bluetooth speakers sound great outdoors.
+However, most popular Bluetooth speakers marketed toward an outdoor lifestyle have a sound signature that, at a minimum, works outdoors.

-Some outdoor Bluetooth speakers focus specifically on providing an improved soundstage, sometimes by utilizing a design where the audio comes from the front and the back of the speaker, like on Marshall’s Emberton II.
-Then there are those which have a full 360-degree audio experience, such as the Treblab HD77.
+Some outdoor Bluetooth speakers focus on providing an improved soundstage, sometimes by utilizing a design where the audio comes from the front and the back of the speaker, like on Marshall’s Emberton II.
+Then there are those with a full 360-degree audio experience, such as the Treblab HD77.